Group of children and adults planting seeds in the ground surrounded by green leaves in a garden setting.

 Cradles to Crayons

-Juan L.: Cradles to Crayons is a non-profit dedicated to getting kids what they need to grow and thrive through childhood by sponsoring and organizing community and corporate drives to collect goods for kids including clothing, toys and personal care items.
+Juan L. said: Cradles to Crayons is a non-profit dedicated to getting kids what they need to grow and thrive through childhood by sponsoring and organizing community and corporate drives to collect goods for kids including clothing, toys and personal care items.
 Their Giving Factory in East Falls, Philadelphia is one of the few places where entire families, including children as young as age 5, can volunteer side-by-side making lasting family memories as they help make a real difference in the lives of others.

 Metropolitan Area Neighborhood Nutrition Alliance (MANNA)

-Sue Krawitz Tandoc: MANNA uses nutrition to improve health for people with serious illnesses who need nourishment to heal.
+Sue Krawitz Tandoc said: MANNA uses nutrition to improve health for people with serious illnesses who need nourishment to heal.
 They have volunteer opportunities for ages 14+ to assist with preparing meals, chopping vegetables, cooking and baking, packaging meals, delivering meals and providing assistance at events and at community outreach functions.

 Parkway Central Library/Free Library of Philadelphia

-Sue Krawitz Tandoc: The Free Library of Philadelphia has opportunities available at both Parkway Central Library as well as all neighborhood library locations throughout the city.
+Sue Krawitz Tandoc said: The Free Library of Philadelphia has opportunities available at both Parkway Central Library as well as all neighborhood library locations throughout the city.
 Volunteers help with special events; assist Philadelphia's New Americans gain familiarity with a new language by acting as an English Language Facilitator; help departments maintain their collections; provide senior citizens with one-on-one computer assistance; and help to shelve both new and returned material.
 Students in grades 7–12 can also volunteer at the Free Library!
 They have opportunities for students in the following areas: Shelving, Clerical Aide and Teen Book Critic.

 Primary photo: Element5 Digital on Unsplash